wednesday-solutions/cloudnative-template/apps/alpha/README.md

 The migration accepts the following commands through NPM Scripts:

-- `pnpm run migrate:up` - Will run the latest migrations.
+- `pnpm run migrate:main:up` - Will run the latest migrations.
 - `pnpm run migrate:down` - Will revert the last ran migration.
 - `pnpm run migrate:purge` - Sequentially removes all the migrations and resets DB to the zero state.